 It is also possible to add a further Synagogue to your tour: the beautiful Jubilee Synagogue, built in 1906 in a unique combination of Moorish and art nouveau styles.

-The tour focuses on the Prague Castle district, the oldest and core part of Old Prague.
+The tour focuses on the Prague Castle district.

 On our approach to the Castle you will see the monumental Cernicky Palace and the opulent Baroque Loreto Church with it's tower decorated with 16 bells.